Jeff Mitchell (ice hockey)

 Jeff Mitchell (born May 16, 1975) is an American former professional ice hockey right winger who played seven games in the National Hockey League (NHL) for the Dallas Stars.
 As a youth, he played in the 1989 Quebec International Pee-Wee Hockey Tournament with the Detroit Little Caesars minor ice hockey team.

+His son, Travis Mitchell, is an ice hockey defenseman with the New York Islanders.